 The diverse architecture reflects its changing population and fortunes.
 There are the colonial buildings of the seafarers, grand mansions of the industrial magnates, boarding houses and hotels for the non-magnate population and commercial buildings.

 Lots of the older buildings are charming inns and restaurants today.
-We stayed at the converted mansion of one of the junior Vanderbilts which is now a luxury hotel, the Grace Vanderbilt.
+We stayed at the converted mansion of one of the junior Vanderbilts which is now a luxury hotel, the Vanderbilt.
 On a previous trip without the children, my husband and I stayed at a luxury B&B run by an expat Brit.

 In another example, Decatur House was the family home of Commodore Decatur, a renowned naval hero in post-revolutionary America.
 Decatur House is now a great Mexican restaurant, El Perro Salado (because you know we scout for good Mexican food everywhere we go).
 The restaurant is set amongst the jumble of rooms typical of a colonial home and overflows into the patio area.
 Repurposing a 19th century naval hero’s house into an upscale Mexican restaurant shows how the old and the new co-exist peacefully in Newport.